 - Challenges navigating familiar areas

 If you don’t have the option of seeing a Shoemaker Protocol practitioner, start with this questionnaire.
-It expands on each symptom to help you better understand whether or not you’re dealing with CIRS.
+It expands on each symptom to help you better understand whether you have CIRS.

-If your symptoms are positive, the next step I recommend is taking a visual contrast sensitivity (VCS) test.
-You can take one online on Dr. Shoemaker’s site.
-If you fail your VCS test AND you have symptoms present in eight or more of the thirteen clusters, you are very likely dealing with CIRS.
+If your symptoms are positive, the next step I recommend is taking a visual contrast sensitivity (VCS) test on Dr. Shoemaker’s site.
+If you fail your VCS test AND you have symptoms present in eight or more of the 13 clusters, you are very likely dealing with CIRS.

-If this is you, I recommend finding a Shoemaker-trained practitioner and start getting some blood tests.
+After this, I recommend finding a Shoemaker-trained practitioner and scheduling some blood tests.

 The Shoemaker Protocol is the only scientifically proven, peer-reviewed way to treat CIRS.
 Read more about how to treat CIRS.